-With AiRPRO™, patients receive scheduled contacts at pre-determined intervals to complete a comprehensive assessment of multiple areas of functioning.
-Given we know that recovery encompasses more than simply cessation of alcohol and drug use, all AiRPRO™ systems also assess for improvements in health and social functioning, as well as reductions in numerous threats to public health and safety.
-Our outcomes monitoring systems use a multi-domain approach in which key data from various relevant areas of interest (e.g., clinical, employment, social, legal, quality of life, patient satisfaction) are collected from patients on a regular basis through the initial 1-year period after discharge from the primary level of treatment care.
-That is, in addition to traditional measures of substance use (class, quantity, frequency, route of administration, etc.) and maintenance treatment medication dosage and compliance (if applicable), patients are assessed for several relapse risk indicators from other pertinent domains of functioning.
-Relapse risk indicators include formal, psychometrically sound measures of craving, readiness to change, motivation, etc. Patients are also administered structured questionnaires assessing health care utilization, occupational functioning, legal involvement, social functioning, quality of life, and motor vehicle accidents, among other areas.
-Personalization of AiRPRO™ monitoring systems in which specific outcomes areas are targeted is also an available option.
-Providers may elect to go with our standard outcomes interview, or hand-select which domains and/or established measures to include.
+With any well-designed outcomes monitoring system, patients receive scheduled contacts at pre-determined intervals to complete a comprehensive assessment of multiple areas of functioning.
+Given we know that recovery encompasses more than simply cessation of alcohol and drug use, all outcomes monitoring systems should assess for improvements in health and social functioning, as well as reductions in numerous threats to public health and safety.
+Our outcomes monitoring systems use a multi-domain approach in which key data from various relevant areas of interest (e.g., clinical, employment, social, legal, quality of life, patient satisfaction) are collected from patients on a regular basis.
+In addition to traditional measures of substance use (class, quantity, frequency, route of administration, etc.) and opioid use disorder medication dose and compliance (if applicable), patients are assessed for several relapse risk indicators from other pertinent domains of functioning.
+Relapse risk indicators include formal, psychometrically sound measures of craving, readiness to change, motivation, depression, etc. Patients are also administered structured questionnaires assessing health care utilization, occupational functioning, legal involvement, social functioning, quality of life, and motor vehicle accidents, among other areas.
+Personalization of monitoring systems in which specific outcomes areas are targeted is also an available option.
+Providers may elect to go with our standard outcomes interview, or hand-select which domains and established measures to include.

 † Scholarly Publication Option.
-In addition to quarterly Outcomes Summary Reports prepared personally by Dr. Proctor, providers have the option of possibly commissioning a scientific article suitable for publication in a peer-reviewed academic journal.
+In addition to Outcomes Summary Reports prepared personally by Dr. Proctor, programs have the option of possibly commissioning a scientific article suitable for publication in a peer-reviewed academic journal.
 One or more scholarly articles or peer-reviewed publications based on a treatment provider’s services––and derived from the provider’s patient data––will prove extremely useful for a number of reasons.
-From a sheer marketing standpoint, given that a peer-reviewed journal will not publish articles that fail to meet the standards established for a particular discipline, peer-reviewed articles that are accepted for publication exemplify the best research practices in a field and are held in higher esteem relative to articles published in magazines, newsletters, online blogs, or other less formal outlets.
-Dr. Proctor has an extensive publication record and has published a number of peer-reviewed articles in top scientific journals based on clinical and outcomes data from numerous treatment agencies.
-Providers interested in exploring options for publication communicate with Dr. Proctor directly regarding possible areas of investigation and the potential for publication.
+From a sheer marketing standpoint, given that a peer-reviewed journal will not publish articles that fail to meet the standards established for a particular discipline, peer-reviewed articles that are accepted for publication exemplify the best research practices in a field and are held in higher esteem relative to articles published in White papers, magazines, newsletters, online blogs, or other less formal outlets.
+Dr. Proctor has an extensive publication record and has published a number of peer-reviewed articles in top scientific journals based on clinical outcomes data from numerous treatment agencies.
+Programs interested in exploring options for publication can communicate with Dr. Proctor directly regarding possible areas of investigation and the potential for publication.

-Just as the treatment of hypertension involves regular assessment of blood pressure, addiction treatment providers must routinely collect "addiction & mental health vital signs."
+Just as the treatment of hypertension involves regular assessment of blood pressure, treatment providers must routinely collect "addiction & mental health vital signs."

-What are the benefits of AiRPRO™?
+What are the benefits of monitoring outcomes?